asheshjain399/NeuralModels/README.md

 ```
 models/DRA.py
 ```
-is the structural-RNN code for doing deep learnin on spatio-temporal graphs.
+is the structural-RNN code for doing deep learning on spatio-temporal graphs.
+The paper is present here http://www.cs.stanford.edu/people/ashesh/srnn

 character-rnn: This is an application of neuralmodels for learning word-based language model.